 Cisco Unified Communications Manager and associated applications can be configured for high availability

 Cisco Expressway (Expy) offers users outside your firewall secure access to the collaboration services provided through Cisco Unified Communications Manager such as real-time video, voice, content, instant messaging, and Presence.
 By providing safe firewall and NAT traversal, Expressway extends collaboration to mobile and remote workers, people using third-party systems and endpoints, and workers at other companies.
 Offsite Jabber clients have single-sign-on access to all collaboration workloads without requiring a VPN client.
 Open standards supported include IPv4 to IPv6, H.323 to SIP, and Microsoft environments including Microsoft Remote Desktop Protocol (RDP).

 Cisco Expressway has two components, Expressway-C and Expressway-E, that work with your existing security tools and policies and require minimal firewall set up.
 Expressway traffic flows through your firewall rather than bypassing it.
 Expressway-C is located within your trusted network and acts as a traversal client for creating a secure connection to Expressway-E through the firewall.
-Expressway-C establishes a connection to Cisco Unified CM, provides native endpoint registrations, and allows Cisco TelePresence endpoints to work with compliant third-party video systems and with Microsoft Lync and Skype for Business clients.
+Expressway-C establishes a connection to Cisco Unified CM, provides native endpoint registrations, and allows Cisco TelePresence endpoints to work with compliant third-party video systems and with Microsoft Teams, Skype for Business, and Lync clients.